va loans for michigan veterans

 • Full underwriting required including income verification and appraisal

-• Can refinance conventional loans into VA loans
+• Can refinance conventional loans into Michigan VA loans

-VA loan closing costs are regulated by the Department of Veterans Affairs to protect veterans from excessive fees.
-The VA limits which fees can be charged to borrowers.
+Michigan VA loan closing costs are regulated by the Department of Veterans Affairs to protect veterans from excessive fees.
+The VA limits which fees can be charged to Michigan borrowers.

 • VA funding fee (unless exempt)